ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 ![Docker-Compose](/images/09_docker_compose.png)

+### Create docker-compose.yml file

+This is a crucial step with all the settings.
+Check out that all needed iamges are present there: nifi,kafka,zookeeper,elastichsearch and kibana, environment variables, spinning up ordering, volumes, exposed ports,...

+[docker-compose.yml](/scripts/docker-compose.yml)

 ### Create a Docker network

-Let's create a network named "nifinet"
+Let's create a network named "nifinet" which have been set within docker-compose.yml file.

 	docker network create nifinet --driver bridge

-### Create a Docker-compose.yml file

-Have a look to the Docker-compose.yml file.
-Check that all needed containers are present there: nifi,kafka,zookeeper,elastichsearch and kibana.

-[docker-compose.yml](/scripts/docker-compose.yml)

 ### Spin up all containers

         docker-compose up -d

 The first time we issue this command will download nifi, zookeeper, kafka, elasticsearch an kibana images from Docker Hub, as we don't have it yet.
-We can use the detached mode to avoid the logs printed out to the screen.
+You'll need to have signed up to a Docker account in order to use this service.

 ![docker-compose up -d  exit](/images/00_docker-compose-up.png)